 Navaranga – Hoysala Classic Design

-Although Navaranga is relatively small, it is unique in many ways and its appearance, interior as well as exterior, is aesthetically pleasing.
-The layout of the Navaranga shown below highlights its architectural elements.
+Although the navaranga is relatively small, it is unique in many ways and its appearance, interior as well as exterior, is aesthetically pleasing.
+The layout of the navaranga shown below highlights its architectural elements.

 Note: The diagram is not drawn to scale.
 The bracket figures are represented by circles and given a number.
 The sections of the wall are also labeled to indicate their location.
 For example, S4 is the fourth section on the south side from the main entrance.

 The temple is symmetrical about an east-west axis.
 In other words, the south-side layout is a mirror image of the north side (and vice versa).

 As you can see from the diagram, there are three entrances, the main entrance to the temple is on the east side, and a side entrance each on the north and the south.
 Because of the location of the